 A real property trade or business is any real property development, redevelopment, construction, reconstruction, acquisition, conversion, rental, operation, management, leasing, or brokerage trade or business.
 Services you performed as an employee are not treated as performed in a real property trade or business unless you owned more than 5% of the stock (or more than 5% of the capital or profits interest) in the employer.

-For purposes of this rule, each interest in rental real estate is a separate activity unless you elect to treat all your interests in rental real estate as one activity.
+If you qualify as a real estate professional, rental real estate activities in which you materially participated are not passive activities.
+For purposes of determining whether you materially participated in your rental real estate activities, each interest in rental real estate is a separate activity unless you elect to treat all your interests in rental real estate as one activity.
 To make this election, attach a statement to your original tax return that declares you are a qualifying taxpayer for the year and you are making the election under section 469(c)(7)(A).
 The election applies for the year made and all later years in which you are a real estate professional.
 You can revoke the election only if your facts and circumstances materially change.

 A working interest in an oil or gas well you held directly or through an entity that did not limit your liability is not a passive activity even if you did not materially participate.

 Royalty income not derived in the ordinary course of a trade or business reported on Schedule E in most cases is not considered income from a passive activity.

 For more details on passive activities, see the Instructions for Form 8582 and Pub.
 925.